danhetrick/ircpatch/README.md

 ## The Link

 The *link* is the network facilitated by **IRC-Patch**.
 Each IRC channel "patched" is "linked" to identically named channels on all servers the bot is connected to.
-Even though **IRC-Patch** can "patch" multiple channels, each channel operates individually from each other;  users on one link can't chat with users on another link.
+Even though **IRC-Patch** can "patch" multiple channels into multiple links, each channel operates individually from each other;  users on one link can't chat with users on another link.
+A link is referred to by the name of the channel that it connects to multiple servers.

+A link consists of at least two IRC servers, on different networks, connecting a single IRC channel on all connected IRC servers.

 ### example.patch